ropensci/butterfly/README.md

 not always possible.

-Unnoticed changes in previous data could have unintended consequences, such as invalidating DOIs, or altering future predictions if used as input in forecasting models.
+Unnoticed changes in previous data could have unintended consequences, such as invalidating a published dataset’s Digital Object Identfier (DOI), or altering future predictions if used as input in forecasting models.

 This package provides functionality that can be used as part of a data pipeline, to check and flag changes to previous data to prevent changes